How to Get Student Loans Without a Cosigner

 - If you are not a US citizen, your alien registration or permanent resident card

-Direct Subsidizes Loans are only available to undergraduate students who have demonstrated greater financial need.
+Direct Subsidized Loans Direct Subsidized Loans are only available to undergraduate students who have demonstrated greater financial need.
 They have slightly better terms than a Direct Unsubsidized Loan.
 Your loan amount is determined by your financial need to attend a particular school.
 The U.S. Department of Education pays some or all interest on your loan while you are in college and for 6 months after you graduate.

 How much can I borrow?